KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 date: 2021-08-12T15:08:51.659Z
 author: Karen Pickering, RHIT, CCS
 ---
 It's that time of year where we are enjoying the last of summer and the Final Rule is available for fun reading!
 I will go over the highlights of the Final Rule, so this is not a comprehensive guide to all of the rules and guidance changes.
 I will also try to focus on the coding parts and not the financial changes.
+These change go into effect October 1, 2021.

 **COVID-19**